-- An absence is defined as a student entering class after the scheduled class/lab begin time or a student leaving before the scheduled class/lab end time. - A student is allowed three absences.
-Students exceeding three unexcused absences will automatically be given a failing grade and administratively withdrawn from the course.
-Three absences are considered 10% of total contact hours.
-Academic standards considers absences over 10% excessive and unacceptable.

-• The attendance policy of this class and program area will be as follows:
+- B. An absence is defined as a student entering class after the scheduled class/lab begin time or a student leaving before the scheduled class/lab end time. - C. A student is allowed three absences.
+Students exceeding three absences will automatically be given a grade of (X) and be administratively withdrawn from the course. - D. The attendance policy of this class and program area will be as follows: